 Other studies are looking at whether autism can be caused by other medical problems or by something in your child's surroundings.

-Some people think that childhood vaccines cause autism, especially the measles-mumps-rubella, or MMR, vaccine.
-But studies have not shown this to be true.
+False claims in the news have made some parents concerned about a link between autism and vaccines.
+But studies have found no link between vaccines and autism.
 It's important to make sure that your child gets all childhood vaccines.
 They help keep your child from getting serious diseases that can cause harm or even death.

 What are the symptoms?